-Much of Staples’ and Staples Foundation’s philanthropy is dedicated to disadvantaged youth, regardless of ethnicity, but with a special emphasis on diverse populations, including:
+Much of Staples’ and Staples Foundation’s philanthropy is dedicated to disadvantaged youth, regardless of ethnicity, but with a special emphasis on diverse populations, including

 To learn more, please visit our Supplier Diversity Web site.

 Going beyond supporting supplier diversity in our product offerings, in late 2010 we launched a program to help address the social and economic disadvantages faced by the Aboriginal and Torres Strait Islander peoples.
 Through a Reconciliation Action Plan (RAP), we are solidifying our commitment to integrating awareness and understanding of Indigenous peoples and cultures into our business practices in Australia.
-In 2011, we implemented a variety of activities to bring associates awareness to our RAP program, and also started developing our Indigenous employment strategy.